 Wadi Mukheires wasn’t my first wadi hike, but definitely the best!

 We set off from Amman bright and early, after a short briefing.
 It was here that I met Ayman, who was our guide for the hike, and – like me – a new Experience Jordan employee.
 Wadi Mukheires is located perhaps forty minutes from Amman, but soon after entering I had the impression I was in another country.
 The wadi was shady and cool, varying in width, with a small stream winding its way through the valley, easy to follow by the lush greenery lining its route.
 Reeds and rocks and ferns were sprayed across the wadi floor and they seemed to get bigger and greener the further into the wadi we hiked.
 The water too, became deeper and wider at points.
 To continue into the wadi we had to climb up several waterfalls of varying size.
 A couple of us definitely got an extra shower or two at various points along the way.

 Once or twice I was pretty convinced we had reached an impasse on the route.
 I looked around despairingly, expecting the apologies to the group, the trek back to the cars slightly sooner than expected.
-The next thing I knew, two of my fellow walkers had sprung up what seemed to me like an impossibly smooth and high boulder, and were already giving hand-ups to others.
-And so we continued like that for a couple or so hours, splashing through the blissfully cool waters, climbing over rocks, brushing through green curtains of vegetation, chatting to each other.
+The next thing I knew, two of my fellow walkers had sprung up what seemed like an impossibly smooth and high boulder, and were already giving hand-ups to others.
+We continued like that for a couple or so hours, splashing through the blissfully cool waters, climbing over rocks, brushing through green curtains of vegetation, chatting to each other.

 We reached the end of the wadi when we reached the huge waterfall at the end.
 The splashing water echoed around the high rock walls and we had our group photograph in front of the spray, in a patch of beaming sunlight, before heading back the way we came and stopping for lunch a short way back along the stream.